KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: KinesCeTI: Design and Actuation Mechanisms

 \subsection{Modular thimbles}

-The second linkage terminates in the thimble assembly, which serves as the end effector and provides two revolute joints: one for flexion/extension and one for abduction/adduction.
-Although the latter is already present at the knuckle joint, this extra DOF is required to maintain alignment with the finger’s axis, compensating for the plane misalignment between finger motion and linkage orientation.
-The thimble assembly includes an attachment system consisting of a slider–lock mechanism, with an insertion slot and a compliant PETG latch that secures it in place.
-This system is shown in Fig.~\ref{fig:Thimble}(a) and its operation in Fig.~\ref{fig:Thimble}(b).
+The second linkage terminates in a thimble assembly that serves as the end effector and provides two revolute joints for flexion/extension and ab-/adduction.
+Although the latter is already present at the knuckle joint, this additional DOF at the thimble ensures alignment with the digit axis, compensating for plane misalignment between digit motion and linkage orientation.
+The thimble assembly incorporates a slider–lock attachment mechanism comprising an insertion slot and a compliant PETG latch that secures it in place (Fig.~\ref{fig:Thimble}(a)–(b)).

-Two types of thimbles were developed.
-The first is designed for fingertip attachment, which requires customized shapes because the fingertip is a free end lacking a joint to secure the thimble and exhibits greater variability in geometry (Fig.~\ref{fig:Thimble}(c).
-For flexibility, the chosen material is TPU 95A.
-These thimbles are produced in ten sizes for each finger with inner diameters from 14 to 23~mm (1~mm step).
-Thumb thimbles include additional width variations (2-6.5~mm extra), resulting in a total of 20 designs.
-All designs are illustrated in Fig.~\ref{fig:Thimble}(e).
-The second type is a single-size module for the second phalanx, consisting of a polypropylene strap secured by a PETG hub with an integrated spring latch, which releases when pressed (Fig.~\ref{fig:Thimble}(d)).
+Two thimble designs were developed.
+The first is intended for fingertip attachment and requires customized geometries, as the fingertip is a free end without an anatomical joint for fixation and exhibits higher geometric variability (Fig.~\ref{fig:Thimble}(c)).
+For flexibility, the chosen material is TPU 95A, being produced in ten sizes for each digit with inner diameters from 14 to 23~mm (1~mm step).
+Additional width variations (2–6.5~mm) are implemented for the thumb (Fig.~\ref{fig:Thimble}(e)).
+The second design is a single-size module for the second phalanx, consisting of a polypropylene strap secured by a PETG hub with an integrated spring latch, which releases when pressed (Fig.~\ref{fig:Thimble}(d)).

-To evaluate the force capabilities of the thimble assembly, preliminary load tests were conducted on both types.
-For the strap design, five samples were tested, withstanding loads of $98.98\pm 14.55$~N before failure, which consisted of strap loosening while remaining operational.
-For the TPU fingertip thimbles ten samples were tested, withstanding $45.42\pm 6.11$~N. In this case, failure occurred when the TPU slider pulled out of the PETG holder, after which the thimble remained functional.
+To evaluate the force capabilities of the thimble assembly, preliminary load tests were performed on both designs using the same test bench described in the previous subsection.
+For the strap-based design, five samples were tested, withstanding loads of $98.98\pm 14.55$~N before failure due to strap loosening while remaining operational.
+For the fingertip thimbles ten samples were tested, sustaining $45.42\pm 6.11$~N. In this case, failure occurred when the TPU slider disengaged from the PETG holder, after which the thimble remained functional.